GitMarkLab/Igus-Robolink-Robot-Python-Control/README.md

 ## It has the following capabilities:
 - Initialize and automatic check if the robot is already referenced.
 Otherwise it will automatically run an referencing sequence
-- run in cartesien coordinates to a relative (moveo) or absolute position (move). the callback is "done" if a defined position is done
+- run in cartesien coordinates to a relative (moveo) or absolute position (move) position.
+The callback is "done" if a defined position is reached
 - control an digital IO (i have a magnet atteched

 ## Limitations